ondrejga/stock-market-sentiment-prediction/README.md

 ### Step 1: Initial Model Comparison

-A grid search was conducted across the four models with a primary focus on tuning key hyperparameters—such as the number of hidden layers for LSTM and Transformer models.
+A grid search was conducted across all four model families, testing a wide range of hyperparameters and feature combinations (including sentiment scores and technical indicators).

-**Result**:
+**Result:**
-Tree-based models without sentiment and technical indicators features outperformed the others in terms of both **accuracy** and **F1-score**.
+Tree-based models emerged as the top performers, even when trained on just basic historical price and volume data.
+They outperformed LSTM, Transformer, and Linear Regression models in terms of both **accuracy** and **F1-score**.
 See `results_assessment.ipynb` for more details.

-### Step 2: Advanced Tree-Based Model Backtesting
+### Step 2: Backtesting Tree-Based Models

-Since tree-based models showed the most promise, I backtested XGBoost and AdaBoost using the following procedure:
+Since tree-based models proved most effective in the initial comparison, I conducted a more rigorous backtest of XGBoost and AdaBoost, this time focusing on their performance with simple price-based features.

-## Backtesting procedure
+#### Backtesting procedure

 - **Period:** Weekly re-training and evaluation from **2022-12-10** to **2024-08-24**.
 - **Data window:** For each stock, use the **past three years** of price data.
-- **Validation split:** The **most recent 30 days** are held out as a validation set; the remaining history is used for training.
+- **Validation split:** The **most recent 30 days** serve as the validation set; the remaining history is used for training.
-- **Sample construction:** Each data point is a sliding-window sample with lagged features (e.g., price_{t-4}, price_{t-3}, price_{t-2}, price_{t-1}, price_t).
+- **Sample construction:** Each data point is a sliding window of lagged features (e.g., price_{t-4}, …, price_t).
   - **Features:** volume, close, open, high, low (for the lagged days).
   - **Target:** binary label indicating whether the next-day price (t+1) is higher than the current-day price (t).

-## Model selection & deployment
+#### Model selection & deployment

-- For each week and each stock, perform hyperparameter tuning for XGBoost and AdaBoost on the training + validation split.
+- For each week and each stock, perform hyperparameter tuning for XGBoost and AdaBoost.
-- Select the model and hyperparameters that maximize **profit** on the validation set.
+- Select the model/hyperparameters that maximize **profit** on the validation set.
 - “Deploy” the selected model for one week to generate predictions.
 - Maintain one separate model per stock.

 Across the full backtesting period this procedure produced **720 predictions**.

-## Results
+#### Results

-- **Simulated trading rule:** go long when the model predicts an upward move; go short otherwise.
+- **Trading rule (simulated):** go long when the model predicts an upward move; go short otherwise.
 - **Average weekly return (simulated):** **0.0547%**
 - **Mean prediction accuracy:** **49.79%**

-With only simple price and volume features, the strategy produced results consistent with random guessing and did not generate a reliable edge.
+With only simple price and volume features, the strategy produced results consistent with random guessing and did not generate a sustainable edge.

-## Recommendations / Next steps
+#### Recommendations / Next steps

 - **Add richer features:** incorporate technical indicators, Twitter sentiment, financial news, macroeconomic variables, and alternative data sources.
-- **Backtest other architectures:** run equivalent backtests for LSTM and Transformer models — although they underperformed on static tests, expanded features or temporal modeling may improve their performance.
+- **Backtest other architectures:** extend this backtesting framework to LSTM and Transformer models — although they underperformed in static tests, richer features may change outcomes.
-- **Try alternative prediction targets:** consider multi-day horizons, regression on price change magnitude, or probabilistic outputs instead of binary labels.
+- **Explore alternative prediction targets:** consider multi-day horizons, regression on price changes, or probabilistic forecasts.
-- **Refine evaluation metric:** optimize directly for trading performance (e.g., risk-adjusted returns) rather than only accuracy.
+- **Refine evaluation metrics:** optimize directly for trading performance (e.g., risk-adjusted returns) rather than accuracy alone.

 See `backtesting.ipynb` for full implementation details and results.

 ---

 ### Notebooks

 - `sentiment_assessment.ipynb` — Sentiment extraction and analysis
-- `training.ipynb` — Model training, tuning
+- `training.ipynb` — Model training and tuning
 - `results_assessment.ipynb` — Model evaluation
 - `backtesting.ipynb`  — Model backtesting

 ---